arvindr21/myWebComponents/wc_tumblr-tagged/README.md

 1. Download the component
 2. execute ```npm install && bower install``` to install dependencies
 3. execute ```grunt server``` to run the app

+PS : This tag has jQuery as hard dependency.